30

 One bar “in the area” worth hitting:

 Russian River Brewing.
-About an hour from Oakland (in light traffic), this Santa Rosa brewery is my favorite brewpub in the country.
-The Full Paddle beer flight is easily the best beer flight you’ll ever have, allowing you explore 20+ brews, many of them exceptional, in both American and Belgian styles.
+About an hour from Oakland (in light traffic), this Santa Rosa brewery is perhaps my favorite brewpub in the country.
+The Full Paddle beer flight is easily the best beer flight you’ll ever have, allowing you to explore 20+ brews, many of them exceptional, in both American and Belgian styles.
 Food’s just OK, but the beer is transcendent.
 Hopefully you’re staying in the area to do some wine touring the next day

 Three craft breweries in the area worthy of your time: